Transcript of Greitens resignation speech

 JEFFERSON CITY, Mo.
-(AP) — Missouri Gov. Eric Greitens resigned Tuesday amid both criminal and legislative investigations that stemmed from an extramarital affair and questions about campaign financing.
+(AP) — Missouri Gov. Eric Greitens announced his resignation Tuesday amid both criminal and legislative investigations that stemmed from an extramarital affair and questions about campaign financing.

 Here is his full resignation speech: